siadat/interface-type-check/README.md

 This is an experiment.

 * This is a tool that performs a static type check on values of type interface{}.
-* Specify the types in a special comment, eg `// #type T1, T2`
+* You specify the types in a special comment, eg `// #type T1, T2`
-* Internally, the implementation is based on a new type in go2go's Sum type.
+* Internally, the implementation is based on go2go's Sum type.
   Go2go and this experiment have different concerns: go2go is about generic functions and type parameters, this experiment is about sum types.
-* For a simpler alternative see [implement-group-interface](https://github.com/siadat/implement-group-interface).
+* For an alternative solution see [siadat/implement-group-interface](https://github.com/siadat/implement-group-interface).

 ## Demo